 Insects can often be very host specific, so when the host plant disappears a cascade of insect extinctions can follow.
 The insects tend not to follow host plants over the oceans, so planting indigenous flowering species is always a good way of encouraging insect diversity.

 Carpobrotus edulis isn't on the red data list, but it is pollinated by carpenter bees, solitary bees, honey bees like our endemic Cape honey bee, and a host of beetle species, so its a good foundation for an insect friendly garden, supporting biodiversity.
-Many South African insects are not classified and their are fears that they will become extinct without ever being collected and recorded.
+Many South African insects are not classified and there are fears that they will become extinct without ever being collected and recorded.

 The sour fig makes a lush green lawn replacement or ground cover here, but in other areas of the world it forms mats up to 50cm thick that can blanket over local dune scrub and wipe out indigenous vegetation.
 Wherever you live in the world there are bound to be lovely native food plants and I'd encourage cities and individuals in other Maritime Mediterranean climates to grow some of those instead of Carpobrotus.